tkz-sty/tkz-tab/README.md

 ## History

+- v2.11 correction of a bug in the macro `\tkzTabSetup`.
 - v2.1  correction of bugs and add examples in the documentation.

 ## Author